svaarala/duktape/doc/json.rst

 Like stringify(), parse() uses a single context structure (``duk_json_dec_ctx``).

 An important question in JSON parsing is how to implement the lexer component.
-One could reuse the Ecmascript lexer (with behavior flags); however, this is not trivial because the JSON productions, though close, contain many variances to similar Ecmascript productions (see below for discussion).
+One could reuse the ECMAScript lexer (with behavior flags); however, this is not trivial because the JSON productions, though close, contain many variances to similar ECMAScript productions (see below for discussion).
 The current approach is to use a custom JSON lexer.
 It would be nice if some shared code could be used in future versions.